radian-software/straight.el/README.md

 * `:remote`: the name to use for the Git remote.
 If the package is forked, this name is used for the upstream remote.
 * `:nonrecursive`: if non-nil, then submodules are not cloned.
-This is particularly important for the EmacsMirror recipe repository, which contains every known Emacs package in existence as submodules.
+This is particularly important for the Emacsmirror recipe repository, which contains every known Emacs package in existence as submodules.
 * `:fork`: a plist which specifies settings for a fork, if desired.
   This causes the `fetch-from-remote` method to operate on the fork;